shizuo-kaji/camera-recog/README.md

 Install [Anaconda](https://www.anaconda.com/download/)
  if you do not have python 3 on your system.

-- Chainer 2.0:  `pip install chainer`
+- Chainer > 2:  `pip install chainer`

 If you'd like to use GPU, cupy with CUDA support is additionally required.

-- OpenCV 2.0: Use Homebrew on mac, and conda on Windows to install.
+- OpenCV 3: Use Homebrew on mac, or download the binary from [here](http://www.lfd.uci.edu/%7Egohlke/pythonlibs/#opencv) and pip on Windows to install.

 # Example
 `python camera-recog.py -h`